TestLink Tutorial

 Creating a Test Project

-This will create your project “Guru99” successfully.
+This creates your project “Guru99” successfully.

 Creating a Test Project